-- Required sessions with the school counselor to educate and coach. - Verbal warning with discussion and parent notification. - Denial of activity (eating lunch in cafeteria, recess, field trip, etc.), along with parent notification. - Detention and required sessions with school counselor or documented help from an outside source. - Suspension from school: 1-3 days of In-School or Out-of-School Suspension. - Dismissal from school.
+- Required sessions with the school counselor to educate and coach. - Verbal warning with discussion and parent notification. - Denial of activity (eating lunch in cafeteria, recess, field trip, etc.), along with parent notification. - Detention and required sessions with a school counselor or documented help from an outside source. - Suspension from school. - Dismissal from school.